TheThingsIndustries/lorawan-stack-docs/doc/content/reference/configuration/the-things-stack.md

 ## Key Vault

-{{< distributions "Cloud" "Enterprise" >}} The key vault is used to store secrets, such as TLS certificates and the keys for encrypting LoRaWAN root keys in the database. {{% tts %}} supports keys stored in AWS Secrets Manager, or static configuration for development purposes.
+{{< distributions "Cloud" "Enterprise" >}} The key vault is used to store secrets, such as TLS certificates and the keys for encrypting LoRaWAN root keys in the database.
+These secrets can also be cached. {{% tts %}} supports keys stored in AWS Secrets Manager, or static configuration for development purposes.

 - `key-vault.provider`: Provider (static or aws)
 - `key-vault.static`: Static key encryption keys; values use hex encoding
+- `key-vault.cache.size`: Cache size (caching is disabled if size is 0)
+- `key-vault.cache.ttl`: TTL for cached elements (no expiration mechanism is used if TTL is 0)
 - `key-vault.aws.region`: AWS region
 - `key-vault.aws.secret-id-prefix`: Secret ID prefix